kcybulski/prosody-modules/mod_pubsub_post/README.markdown

 Uses the IP address from the HTTP request as actor, which means this pseudo-JID must be given a 'publisher' affiliation.
-This should work nicely with the `autocreate_on_publish` setting, where the first actor to attempt to publish to a non-existant node becomes owner of it, which includes publishing rights.
+This should work nicely with the `autocreate_on_publish` setting, where the first actor to attempt to publish to a nonexistent node becomes owner of it, which includes publishing rights.

 ## WebSub